D2L - Setting up Web Conferences (UW-Madison)

 - In the Availability fields, specify the date/time range during which the web conference should be open for invitees to attend.
 NOTE: Be aware that once a web conference begins, you cannot edit its start date and end date.
 Also, you can not set the start date/time in the past.

-- Click the Advanced Properties > Show Room Restrictions link and select the Advanced Properties as needed:
+- Click the Advanced Properties > Show Conference Restrictions link and select the Advanced Properties as needed:

 - Attendees raise their hand on entry: Initiates a “hand raise” and noise alert when someone enters the web conference.